Adaptive Backtracking Line Search: Future work: further applications, extensions and limitations

 \subsection{Limitations}

-Unlike the Goldstein condition, the weak and strong Wolfe conditions \citep{Wolfe1969} are not affine in the step size.
-Moreover, the interval of step sizes guaranteed to satisfy them does not contain 0.
-Hence, Wolfe conditions are not enforced by backtracking, but rather by bracketing routines (e.g., \cite[pp.~60--61]{Nocedal2006}) and it is unclear whether an analogous adaptive scheme can be found.
-In turn, quasi-Newton methods, which in general require enforcing Wolfe conditions to guarantee global convergence, may not be suitable candidates for adaptive line search routines.
-Furthermore, these methods generally have a target step size and line search serves the purpose of guaranteeing global convergence, rather than finding the ``right'' step size.
-Thus, only a few adjustments may be necessary until the algorithm enters the local convergence regime, where unit step sizes should be accepted.
+The weak and strong Wolfe conditions \citep{Wolfe1969} are not affine in the step-size and are not satisfied by arbitrarily small step-sizes.
+Hence, Wolfe conditions are not enforced by backtracking (e.g., \citet[pp.~60--61]{Nocedal2006}) and it is unclear how to find analogous adaptive schemes.
+In turn, quasi-Newton methods, which often must enforce Wolfe conditions to guarantee global convergence, may not be suitable candidates for adaptive line search subroutines.
+In reality, the role of line search for these methods is to guarantee they converge globally rather than finding the ``right'' step-size, since they work with unit step-size locally.
+Hence, only few adjustments may be necessary.
 The same applies to Newton's method and the Barzilai--Borwein method \citep{Barzilai1988}.

 It is also unclear if adaptive adjustments can be useful for more general stochastic line search methods that do not rely on the interpolation property \citep{Cartis2017,Paquette2020}.
-Instead, they resample function and gradient mini-batches in every loop cycle, whether a sufficient descent condition is violated or not.
-But the information conveyed by the violation for one sample need not be relevant to satisfy the same condition with a different sample.
+Instead, they resample function and gradient mini-batches in every loop, whether a sufficient descent condition is violated or not.
+But the information conveyed by the violation for one sample need not be relevant to satisfy the same condition with a different sample, which poses a potential limitation.